Shyam-Has-Your-Anomaly-Mitigated/TeXXiE/README.md

 	The creators of the format pronounced the word as "jif" with a soft "G" /ˈdʒɪf/ as in "gin".

 ### Cache [(pronounced "cash")](https://en.wikipedia.org/wiki/Cache_(computing))
-I used to call this "kashé", and a friend used to call it "'kaysh"; I wonder if anyone's ever started it with an 's' sound...
+I used to call this "kashé", and a friend used to call it "'kaysh"; I wonder if anyone's ever started it with an 's' sound...or "catch"?
+(That actually sounds like storage!?!)